metagraph-dev/metagraph/docs/user_guide/types.rst

 by Metagraph.
 A wrapper is needed around the data object.
 This wrapper will still need a separate Type which describes it.

-To avoid requiring plugin authors to write a lot of boilerplate code, developers can use wrappers and provide a streamlined way to wrap data objects and auto-create types which point to the new wrapper.
+To avoid requiring plugin authors to write a lot of boilerplate code, developers can use wrappers which provide a streamlined way to wrap data objects and auto-create a corresponding Type.

 A wrapper must subclass ``Wrapper`` and indicate the abstract type it belongs to.
 It should have its own constructor and otherwise add methods and attributes as necessary to satisfy the concept of the abstract